-"Starting in the front always offers some advantages, here even more.
+"Starting at the front always offers some advantages, here even more.
 But pole is not enough: it also needs a good start.
-I had the best time in Hockenheim, but at the first corner I was preceded by Mika".
+I did the best time in Hockenheim, but at the first corner I was preceded by Mika".

 Schumacher insists that only Hakkinen is his opponent for the World Championship:

 "Your business.
 I disagree".

 Controversy continues over the starts.
 Some say that the start procedure should have been repeated in Hockenheim:

 "If the conditions had been met, it should have been decided then.
 Of course Michael would have liked very much to leave".